 Can vaping help calm my anxiety?

-Although nicotine may seem to help deal with stress and make the user feel relaxed, once the nicotine levels begin to fall after about 20 minutes a person will experience withdrawal symptoms such as anxiety, feelings of stress and increased cravings.
-Vaping to increase nicotine levels in the blood again will ease these cravings but makes the vaper dependent on using nicotine in order to relieve withdrawals.
+Although nicotine may seem to make the user feel relaxed, once the nicotine levels begin to fall after about 20 minutes a person will experience withdrawal symptoms such as anxiety, feelings of stress and increased cravings.
+Continuing to vape will increase nicotine levels in the blood and ease these cravings, but makes the vaper dependent on using nicotine in order to relieve withdrawals.
 This creates a vicious cycle where you are vaping to relieve the anxiety caused by nicotine withdrawal in the first place.

 If you would like to read more about coping techniques to help lessen anxiety click here.